nicolas1998v/KivaCapstoneProject/README.md

 <img width="553" alt="Screenshot 2021-03-29 at 20 15 22" src="https://user-images.githubusercontent.com/57761032/112887808-82135d00-90cb-11eb-8fb9-a70afd31d396.png">

 2. Model results weren't better.
-The best model came back with 0.844 in test set precision, down 1 point from the main model precision (0.854).
+The best model came back with 0.852 in test set precision, down 0.2 points from the main model precision (0.854).

 3. Inference graphs from these models didn't have default rates column as high predictors.